Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

   # The number of cross validation folds to predict on, ignores data_split if >1.
   cv_rounds=5,

-  # The data transformation mode, set using  pairs,sigpairs,quartiles,tertiles,binarize,ranks,original
+  # The data transformation mode, set using  allpairs,pairs,sigpairs,quartiles,tertiles,binarize,ranks,original
-  data_mode=c('sigpairs','pairs'),
+  data_mode=c('sigpairs','allpairs'),  # pairs takes LR pairs from the pair_list, allpairs forms all pairs from pair_list

   # If using signature pairs, then the list defining the signatures, must be composed of column names
   signatures=sigs,